 Shanna Smith Jaggars' research focuses on developmental education programming and policy, student advising and tracking systems, online learning, the labor market value of community college coursework and credentials, and institutional improvement processes.
 Currently, she leads the Virginia study for the Center for Analysis of Postsecondary Education and Employment (CAPSEE) and the descriptive study for the Center for Analysis of College Readiness (CAPR).
-Together with Thomas Bailey and Davis Jenkins, she is writing a book on redesigning open-access colleges for student success, to be published by Harvard University Press in spring 2015.
+Together with Thomas Bailey and Davis Jenkins, she is the author of Redesigning America's Community Colleges: A Clearer Path to Student Success (Harvard University Press, 2015).

 Previous projects include Online Courses in Community Colleges; Streamlining the Student Experience; Developmental Assessment, Placement, Programming and Outcomes; Accelerated Developmental Education Models; and the Developmental Education Initiative.